sflin/clopper/README.md

 * In Google's [storage-console](https://console.cloud.google.com/storage/), create a new bucket.
 Note down its name (e.g. "clopper-storage").
 * Visit Google's [API-console](https://console.cloud.google.com/apis/credentials) and establish a new service account key: > Create credentials > Service Account key > Select default service account > json-format (default) > Create.
 These are the credentials for the cloud storage bucket.
 Download the json-file and store it in a secure place.
 Note down the file path.
 * Create a number of desired instances on a cloud-platform of your choice or use a group of remote computers.
 Note down their IP-addresses and optionally their names.
 Please use Ubuntu 16.04 LTS as operating system on your instances.
 * Generate a new SSH key for your instances.
-Choose the name to use on the instances (most likely you hostname).
-Note down the file path of the key and make sure the key is not publicly readable (run "$ chmod 400 /path/to/ssh-key-file" to restrict access).
-If you use cloud-instances, this can be done on the cloud-platform.
-If you use remote instances, use "$ ssh-keygen -t rsa" and copy the keys to your remote computers with "$ ssh-copy-id -i /the-new-ssh-key-file USER@IP" replacing USER with your name on the instances and IP with the remote machine's IP address (see also [this](https://askubuntu.com/questions/4830/easiest-way-to-copy-ssh-keys-to-another-machine/4833#4833) or [that](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) page).
+In a terminal, run "$ ssh-keygen -t rsa -f ~/.ssh/[KEY_FILE_NAME] -C [USERNAME]" where KEY_FILE_NAME is the name for your ssh-key-file and USERNAME is the name to use on your instances (most likely your hostname).
+Make sure the key-file is not publicly readable and run "$ chmod 400 /path/to/[KEY_FILE_NAME]" to restrict access.
+Note down the file path of the key-file.
+Now copy the keys to your remote computers with "$ ssh-copy-id -i /the-new-ssh-key-file USERNAME@IP" replacing USERNAME with the name in the ssh-key-file and IP with the remote machine's IP address (see also [this](https://askubuntu.com/questions/4830/easiest-way-to-copy-ssh-keys-to-another-machine/4833#4833) or [that](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) page).
 * Prepare the project to mine as specified by [hopper](https://github.com/sealuzh/hopper).
 Put the project and the benchmarks into seperate folders and store them in a directory.
 Note down the path of this parent-directory.
 It should match the following structure: